-The following policies shall apply to lands designated Goldfield Area:
+The following policies apply to lands designated Goldfield Area on Schedule "A" - Land Use Plan:

-- 1) that the economics of developing the mineral resources be proven as justification for new mineral mining operations. - 2) that the scope of the mineral mining operation be defined in detail (e.g. extent of the type(s) of mining including open pit, depth of pit and underground operation). - 3) that separation distances and buffers (influence areas) from affected land uses, notably sensitive land uses, be determined through technical studies undertaken in accordance with Ministry of the Environment, Conservation and Parks Guidelines D-1 and D-6.
-In addition to satisfying the requirements of the MOECP D-series guidelines, the City shall require compliance with the following design criteria for buffering, screening and mitigating the impacts of mineral mining operations on adjacent land uses, particularly sensitive land uses: - a) a buffer zone shall be established as a distinctive feature separate and apart from a mineral mining operation. - b) the buffer zone shall be designed to mitigate the impacts of mineral mining operations on air quality (e.g. dust, odour and chemical fugitive emissions), noise and vibration, visual appearance and any other nuisance factors. - c) a buffer zone may consist of a combination of natural geographic features (e.g. topography, landscape), and designed components such as berms, landscaping, separation distances. - d) the height, massing, material make-up and appearance of any berm that constitutes part of a buffer zone shall be determined through a design study whose components shall include visual impact, shadow impact and environmental impact.
-The height shall be proportionate to the slope and shall not exceed Ministry of Labour safety standards.
-The height of any berm shall be determined through a visual and impact study to the satisfaction of the City.
-Criteria to be considered in the study(ies) include: shadow, wind and microclimate effects, compatibility and integration of the visual appearance with the surrounding natural landscape and built-up area, stability and safety, correlation of the final design or form to subsequent land uses and vegetative cover.
+- i) That the economics of developing the mineral resources be proven as justification for new mineral mining operations. - ii) That the scope of the mineral mining operation be defined in detail (i.e. extent of the type(s) of mining including open pit, depth of pit and underground operation). - iii) That separation distances and buffers (influence areas) from affected land uses, notably sensitive land uses, be determined through technical studies undertaken in accordance with Ministry of the Environment Guidelines D-1 and D-6.
+In addition to satisfying the requirements of the MOE D-series guidelines, the City shall require compliance with the following design criteria for buffering, screening and mitigating the impacts of mineral mining operations on adjacent land uses, particularly sensitive land uses: - a.
+A buffer zone shall be established as a distinctive feature separate and apart from a mineral mining operation;

+- The buffer zone shall be designed to mitigate the impacts of mineral mining operations on air quality (e.g. dust, odour and chemical fugitive emissions), noise and vibration, visual appearance and any other nuisance factors; - A buffer zone may consist of a combination of natural geographic features (e.g. topography, landscape), and designed components such as berms, landscaping, separation distances;